Osher Collaborative Faculty Fellowship

 The Osher Collaborative offers specialized advanced training in integrative health with an appointment at an institution with an Osher Center (see below for details).
 The goal of the Faculty Fellowship is to develop highly skilled leaders and clinicians in integrative health.
 The interdepartmental Faculty Fellowship expands integrative health expertise, fostering an accessible and comprehensive network of integrative care, education, and scholarship.
 Over the course of the year-long program, scholars are encouraged to develop their individual interests in integrative health.

-• A mentored scholarly project that is clinical, educational, and/or research-based
+• A mentored scholarly project, which can encompass clinical, educational, and/or research dimensions.

-• Upon completion of the program, scholars will be eligible to sit for the American Board of Integrative Medicine (ABOIM) exam
+Upon program completion, eligible scholars may sit for the American Board of Integrative Medicine (ABOIM) exam.

 Application Process